Larbert: 18th century

+19th century

 Fortunes changed in the 1840s with the building of the Scottish Central Railway which was a catalyst for economic expansion in Larbert itself.
 Improved transportation led to Dobbie, Forbes and Company establishing a foundry in Larbert in 1872 which manufactured stoves, ranges and light castings.
 Three years later, James Jones, a local businessman, opened a sawmill on land adjacent to the Dobbie Forbes and Company foundry, which grew rapidly manufacturing timber frames.
 By the turn of the 20th century, Dobbie Forbes had a payroll of more than 200 employees.
 In 1888, a joint venture between Jones and the cashier of Dobbie, Forbes and Company, Dermont Campbell, produced the Jones and Campbell foundry on land close to the railway, which further cemented Larbert's position as a centre of heavy industry.
 By 1891, the parish of Larbert had a population of 900.

 The 19th century also witnessed the establishment of the Scottish National Institution for the Education of Imbecile Children on land to the north of present-day Larbert.
 The institution, opened in 1863 at a cost of £13,000, provided care for minors between the age of 5 and 21.
 In 1948 the facility became known as the Royal Scottish National Hospital (RSNH).
 On adjacent land, the Stirling District Lunatic Asylum, opened in 1869 at a cost of £20,000, engaged in the treatment of those with mental illness.
 The asylum later became known as Bellsdyke Hospital.

 The arrival of the tram in October 1905 improved transport between Larbert and many of its surrounding neighbours.
 The service followed a circular route through Larbert, Stenhousemuir, past the Carron Iron Works, through Bainsford and to Falkirk.
 Larbert's new closeness to surrounding communities raised concerns about the loss of village independence.
 A consortium of local industrialists and residents, fearing higher burgh rates, successfully resisted a 1912 proposal to incorporate nearby villages such as Larbert and Stenhousemuir into the larger town of Falkirk.